myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 ## LoRa

-### Get started in minutes!

-<p style="text-align:center"><iframe width="480" height="270" src="https://www.youtube.com/embed/hmIGRrvevCA" frameborder="0" allowfullscreen></iframe></p>

-Before you can manage your LoRa device using the online dashboard, you must allow Cayenne to connect to your device.
+Before you can manage your LoRa device using the online dashboard, you must make sure your device is setup and add it to your Cayenne dashboard.

 ### LoRa setup